 Pea and turkey patties

-Edible for both people and pets, this is another great recipe for dogs that makes for a nice hearty treat after a long winter walk
+Edible for people and pets, this is another excellent dog recipe that makes for a nice hearty treat after a long winter walk.

 - A quarter cup of cooked skinless shredded chicken

 - Half a cup of cooked brown rice

 - Half an ounce of thawed or fresh peas

 - 2 tbsp. of fresh parsley, finely chopped

 Mix all ingredients up in a large bowl, and then press into patties around half an inch in size.
 Fry in the olive oil, turning once until golden brown on both sides (around 6 minutes is usually enough.
 Then take the patties out of the pan and leave them to cool.

 You don’t have to use Turkey for this one.
 Other meats work just as well.
 Do remember to check for stray bones and remove them.
 Otherwise, you’ll be doing your dog more harm than good!
 Also, make sure the meat you’re using doesn’t have too much spice.

 2. Half a grated sweet potato

 5. 2 Eggs (free range is best)